marchoeppner/LaMeta/docs/installation.md

 #### Hardware requirements

 LaMeta was written to run on compute clusters running Linux.
-Mac and Windows are not supported, but you mahe be able to run the pipeline on your Linux Desktop machine - assuming it has sufficient memory.
+Mac and Windows are not supported, but you may be able to run the pipeline on your Linux Desktop machine - assuming it has sufficient memory.

 ##### Memory

-Most of LaMeta runs on typical HPC compute nodes with 128GB (or less).
-However, the assembly stages - especially to co-assembly of all samples in a given group - can consume large amounts of memory.
+Most of LaMeta runs on typical HPC compute nodes with 128GB Ram (or less).
+However, the assembly stages - especially the joint assembly of all samples in a given group - can consume large amounts of memory.
 A Node with at least 256GB Ram is recommended.

 #### Get Nextflow.